 Goal #6: Customer Support

 It’s crucial to provide valuable support for your customers on a regular basis.
-Good businesses invest many resources in creating Customer Success teams.
+Good startups and businesses invest many resources in creating Customer Success teams.
 However, you can’t be available to your network at all times.
 While internal teams are important, you can actually provide a better experience and amplify their work by building an entire support community of users.

 Customer Communities: Customers helping fellow customers can be very impactful.
 Creating a customer support program where customers answer questions about using the product is highly scalable and efficient.
 A good example of an active community like this is the Salesforce Success community, a platform where customers and users can ask and answer each other’s questions.